Open up a world of employment options

 The Graduate Diploma in Arts (Economics) is a bridging tool for graduates in other subjects to get the equivalent of a major in economics.
 You can then apply for a postgraduate qualification in economics if you wish.

-A GDipArts (Economics) from Massey will help you in your own decision-making, and in better understanding developments in the economy and society in general.
-It offers ways of thinking about the world that let you make the best of what you have, and improve on it.
+A Graduate Diploma in Arts (Economics) from Massey will help you in your own decision-making and in understanding developments in the economy and society in general.
+It offers ways of thinking about the world that let you make the best of what you have and improve on it.

 Massey's economics programme gives you flexibility in the subjects you study.
 You’ll gain a strong grounding in the core elements of micro- and macro-economics and then build on it by choosing from a selection of other subjects within economics.

 Our graduates are sought-after by major public and private sector employers.
 When you complete your graduate diploma, you could join our graduates working in prestigious organisations in New Zealand and around the world.

 The skills and knowledge of trained economists are highly valued by the public and private sector, large and small firms, large international agencies, schools and universities, economic policy-makers and social organisations.